Integration of Self-Order Kiosks and POS

 Some POS solution providers have added self-ordering kiosk modules to their existing solution portfolio.
 This is clearly the safest and most expedient way to find a kiosk solution that is already fully integrated with your POS, since presumably the POS vendor will have done a good job with the integration of this new module into their existing POS framework.
 The vendor should be able to articulate how their “native” integration addresses both of the key points described above.

-Even though this would be the preferred way to go, you still have to be cautious on one front, and that is with respect to functionality of the POS vendors self-ordering kiosk software.
-Cost is of course a question to be raised, but in terms of functionality, you should make sure you know what you’re getting.
+Even though this would be the preferred way to go, you still have to be cautious on one front, and that is with respect to the functionality of the POS vendors self-ordering kiosk software.
+Cost is, of course, a question to be raised, but in terms of functionality, you should make sure you know what you’re getting.

 In any case, also be aware that there is sometimes a tendency to look at self-ordering as “easy” to develop; straightforward; an extension of the POS, if you will.
 After having personally installed over 1,000 self-order systems, I can tell you that is not the case.